Gwan-Siu/gwansiu.github.io/_includes/about/en.md

 ## About me

 My name is Xiao Jun(肖均).
-I obtained my BSc degree from Guangdong University of Technology, and MSc degree with distinction from HongKong Polytechnic University.
+I obtained my BSc degree from Guangdong University of Technology, and MSc degree with distinction from the Hong Kong Polytechnic University.
 Now, I am a Phd candidate in the Hong Kong Polytechnic University.
 My interesting research areas are statisctical learning, image restoration and enhancement, deep generative models.

 ## Publications